 It has been a privilege, an honour and a pleasure to research and write this history.
 I have met men and women who are extraordinary: whose kindness, support and encouragement kept me going through many moments of doubt.
 I have learnt so much about Wales: it’s rich, wonderful history, its wonderful people – and not to say one or two things about myself.

-And I should add, that I extend that respectful thanks, to all concerned in the writing of this book – irrespective of their political views, or their position as to the legal aspect of this story.
-Each person that I interviewed, whether former activists involved in the militant campaign, or former police officers employed to apprehend them, could not have helped me, nor encouraged me to keep going, anymore than they did.
+And I should add that I extend respectful thanks to all concerned in the writing of this book – irrespective of their political views, or their position as to the legal aspect of this story.
+Each person that I interviewed, whether former activists involved in the militant campaign, or former police officers employed to apprehend them, could not have helped me, nor encouraged me to keep going anymore than they did.
 I owe each and every one of them a huge debt of gratitude.
 Could I also thank my former PhD supervisors Catrin Stevens and Dr Martin Johnes; Dyfrig Davies and Euros Jones-Evans of Telesgop; Gruff Vaughan of VC Media; Liz Hyder of Riot Communications; the book’s editor, John Barnie; and all at Gomer – especially Sioned Wyn and Ceri Wyn Jones.

 I truly believe that Hands Off Wales is the definitive account of this episode in our Welsh history.
 But if a young historian decides to re-look at these events in ten or twenty years time, if approached to do so, I will help that person as much as I can.
 And not only as a courtesy to all those who helped me, but also because this subject does not belong to me.
 It belongs to all Wales, irrespective of language background, political background or cultural background.